-“I have spent over 20 years redeveloping Middleton Hall from a struggling nursing home into one of the leading retirement villages in the UK.
-For most of the 20 years it has been majority owned by myself and I have taken considerable personal financial risk to turn the company from failing to a successful and profitable company.
+“I spent over 20 years redeveloping Middleton Hall from a struggling nursing home into one of the leading retirement villages in the UK.

-As the main shareholder with over 90% of the shares, that decision rests with me personally.
-And for me, it is a very personal decision.
-My motivation over the last 22 years has been driven by the desire to build a business that makes a difference to our customers and staff rather than purely for financial reward.
-And I feel a strong responsibility towards our customers and staff to ensure they benefit from my decision.
+As the main shareholder with over 90% of the shares, that decision rested with me.
+And for me, it was a very personal decision.
+My motivation over the last 24 years has been driven by the desire to build a business that makes a difference to our customers and staff rather than purely for financial reward.
+And I felt a strong responsibility towards our community to ensure they benefit from my decision.

-I feel that our employees who are committed to our vision and values are the most likely to maintain the ethos and spirit of the organisation in the long term.
+Our Co-owners (employees) who are committed to our vision and values are the most likely to maintain the ethos and spirit of Middleton Hall in the long term.

-Employee owned organisations that I have visited over the last three years have demonstrated significant improvements since becoming employee owned to customer service, employee satisfaction, efficiency and recruitment.
+Employee owned organisations that I have visited have demonstrated significant improvements to customer service, employee satisfaction, efficiency and recruitment since becoming employee owned.

-So, my personal decision is easy.
-Moving to an Employee Ownership Trust should sustain Middleton Hall for the long term, ensure continued re-investment, high staff engagement and customer focus.
-That is far more important to me than the personal wealth from selling the company to a third party”.
+So, the decision was easy.
+Moving to an Employee Ownership Trust should sustain Middleton Hall for the long term, ensure continued re-investment, high Co-owner engagement and customer focus.
+That seems more important than the personal wealth from selling the company to a third party.”